 New York Life Insurance has been providing life insurance policies in the Big Apple since it was a tiny seed.
 While the nation's top mutual life insurer has branched out a bit, life insurance and annuities remain its core businesses.
 The company's products include long-term care insurance and special group policies sold through AARP and other affinity groups and professional associations.
 New York Life Investments' offerings include mutual funds for individuals and investment management services for institutional investors.
 Through New York Life International, the firm provides life policies in overseas markets.
 Founded in 1841, New York Life is owned by its policyholders.

 Sales and Marketing

-New York Life distributes its products primarily through its network of some 12,250 career agents in the US.
+New York Life distributes its products primarily through its network of some 12,250 career agents operating from 120 sales offices across the US.
 In addition to individuals and families, the company serves institutional customers including businesses, government agencies, not-for-profit entities, financial service firms, and multi-employer trusts.
 A network of brokers represents the company's corporate and bank-owned products and those aimed at high net-worth customers.
+It also offers its services through third parties, such as brokers and financial advisors.